Movable `Ukulele Chords

 Neutral Chords

-A Neutral chord is where anyone of the notes in the chord can be the names of the chord.Well not really
+An augmented triad and a diminished seventh chord are built using an equidistant interval.
+They are Neutral chords where anyone of the notes in the chord can be the names of the chord.

 Lesson 21 - Diminished 7

 A Diminished 7 chord doesn't really need a lesson page on its own.
-A diminished 7th chord is a "neutral" chord.
+A Diminished 7th chord is a "neutral" chord.
 This is where ANY note in the chord can be the root or letter name of the chord.

 Lesson 22 - Augmented